Ethereum-Anywhere/eaminer/docs/API_DOCUMENTATION.md

 }
 ```

-which confirms an executable file was found and nsfminer tried to start it.
+which confirms an executable file was found and eaminer tried to start it.

 **Note**: This method is not available if the API interface is in read-only mode (see above).

 ### miner_getconnections

-When you launch nsfminer you provide a list of connections specified by the `-P` argument.
-If you want to remotely check which is the list of connections nsfminer is using, you can issue this method:
+When you launch eaminer you provide a list of connections specified by the `-P` argument.
+If you want to remotely check which is the list of connections eaminer is using, you can issue this method:

 ```js
 {